 - The registered manager promoted a positive culture that was inclusive and empowering which achieved good outcomes for people. - Audits and checks had been carried out to check the service met people's needs.
-Surveys were very positive about the standard of care provided. - Relatives told us that staff provided care that met all the assessed needs of their family members.
-A relative said, "The staff member does an amazing job." - Spot checks on staff took place to monitor whether staff were providing appropriate care and a positive approach to people. - Staff said they were provided with good support from the registered manager.
-Staff told us they were thanked for the care they provided to people.
+In a survey, a person stated, "A highly professional and caring company with excellent staff." - People and relatives told us that staff provided care that met all assessed needs. - Spot checks on staff took place to monitor whether staff were providing appropriate care and a positive approach to people. - Staff said they were provided with good support from the registered manager. - People and relatives all said the service was good and met all assessed needs. - A person using the service said, "They do everything I need really well."